Ariadna speaks about her experience at LIYSF

 We spoke to Ariadna Gistàs from Spain, one of our staff ambassadors for LIYSF 2016.

 Ariadna, how did you find out about it and then come on to the LIYSF programme?

-I have always been interested in science, so I decided to apply to the Youth and Science program in Catalonia sponsored by Catalunya-La Pedrera foundation as soon as I could.
+I have always been interested in science, so I decided to apply to the Youth and Science program in Catalonia sponsored by the Catalunya-La Pedrera foundation as soon as I could.
 This scholarship allowed me to live three science-related experiences that have changed me in many ways.
 These included a local program with the other selected students and two more in either a local research institute or international programs.
 I was lucky enough to be selected to go to Germany first and then LIYSF.
-Choosing LIYSF was definitely an unbelievable and a life-changing choice, and I’ll surely keep it with me forever.
+Choosing LIYSF was definitely an unbelievable and life-changing choice, and I’ll surely keep it with me forever.

 I am currently studying my first year of medicine at the University of Barcelona (UB).
-I want to become a doctor, maybe a surgeon, although I’m no so sure about the specialty.
+I want to become a doctor, maybe a surgeon, although I’m not so sure about the speciality.
 I would love to engage in Doctors Without Borders or a similar organization in the future as I believe it is strongly necessary to help those who don’t have access to the same resources as we do (especially when it’s related to health) and also share our knowledge with the rest of the world.

 I am really focused on my degree in medicine and I don’t have much time to start a new project.
 I am, however, tutoring a girl from my old school and really engaged in my basketball team.
-In high school, I started to collaborate with Labdoo, a humanitarian social network, and with one of my best friends I’m trying to establish Labdoo hubs in other schools to help this project grow in my country.
+In high school, I started to collaborate with Labdoo, a humanitarian social network, and with one of my best friends, I’m trying to establish Labdoo hubs in other schools to help this project grow in my country.

-If you’re interested in attending LIYSF this year, you can find out more about what to expect in 2016, the exciting speakers and visits
+If you’re interested in attending LIYSF this year, you can find out more about what to expect in 2016, the exciting speakers and visits.